Written by Pradeep

 Baby’s skin is very sensitive and is susceptible to infections, especially during the first year.
-So, if your baby’s skin appears scaly, or if the baby shows a tendency to scratch any part of the body like her head, face, hand, foot, or even the diaper area can also be a sign of fungal infection in babies.
+So, if your baby’s skin appears scaly, it can be a sign of fungal infection.
+Similarly, a tendency to scratch any part of the body like the head, face, hand, foot, or even the diaper area can also be a sign of fungal infection in babies.

 Here we are talking about fungal skin infections in babies.
 In babies, the skin fungi live on the top layer of skin cells or soggy zones of the body, for example, between the toes or in the diaper area.

-Both babies and older children can become infected with fungal infection, as it is very contagious.
+Both babies and older children can become infected with a fungal infection, as it is very contagious.
 The baby can be infected through physical contact, or by sharing toys, towels, carpets, sheets, hair brushes, clothes, and hats.
 Pets can carry and transfer the fungus to the baby when you let your baby play with the infected pet.

 Fungal skin infections in babies occur when fungi attack the outermost layer of their skin on the body or scalp.
 Excess sweating in babies only aggravates the infection.

-The treatment is based on baby’s age, baby’s health, the intensity of infection and the location of infection.
+The treatment is based on the baby’s age, baby’s health, intensity of infection, and location of infection.
 It is very important to prevent the baby from scratching the affected area, as it can aggravate the infection and it can spread to other parts.
-Never let the baby’s nails to grow.
-Some of the most common treatment options for fungal skin infection in babies are:
+Never let the baby’s nails grow.

-In normal cases, the fungal infections in babies are not dangerous.
+In normal cases, fungal infections in babies are not dangerous.
 However, if the baby has a weak immune system, the infection can get into the circulatory system, which is a dangerous condition.
-This usually happens if the baby is under some treatment for which IV’s or Catheters are induced into their skin for a prolonged period.
+This usually happens if the baby is under some treatment for which IVs or Catheters are induced into their skin for a prolonged period.

 Has your baby ever suffered any fungal infection?
-How did you deal with it and what measures did you take to prevent it?
-Don’t forget to share with us in the comments section below.
+How did you deal with it and what measures did you take to prevent it Don’t forget to share with us in the comments section below.